markusoft/template/README.md

 # What is Template
 [Template](https://github.com/markusoft/template) is a collection of useful UI/UX and helper functions accumulated through decades of passionate web development.
 Created by developers for developers because we understand your needs.
+[See it in action](https://markusoft.github.io/template/)

 # Easy Peasy Summary